 a Reservation of Poland that the tolerance for mould should be 0.5 per cent regardless of the class.

-b To be verified.

 V. Provisions concerning presentation

 A. Uniformity

-The contents of each package must be uniform and contain only almond kernels of the same origin, quality, variety or [commercial type] and/or crop year (if indicated), and size (if sized).
+The contents of each package must be uniform and contain only almond kernels of the same origin, quality, variety or commercial type, crop year (if indicated), and size (if sized).

 The visible part of the contents of the package must be representative of its entire contents.